chimie-paristech-CTM/TS-tools/README.md

 Additional options can also be provided:

-1. '--solvent': Specifies the name of the solvent (needs to be supported both in xTB and Gaussian16, e.g., 'water')
+1. '--solvent': Specifies the name of the solvent (needs to be supported both in Gaussian16, e.g., 'water')
 2. '--output-dir': Specifies the working directory in which all files will be saved.
 3. '--mem': Specifies the memory requested in the Gaussian16 .com files (default is '16GB')
 4. '--proc': Specifies the number of processors requested in the Gaussian16 .com files (default is 8)